 3) Use a Walking Aid

 Once again, it’s exciting to be up and moving again.
 But, as you heal and your muscles strengthen, it can be a good idea to take some pressure off of the joint whenever possible.
 A good way to do this is to use a walking aid, such as a cane or a walker.
 It might be inconvenient, but it is the best way to maximize the useful life of your new joint.
 Besides taking pressure off the joint, the public tends to give a little extra space to people walking on canes or walkers.
 That can prevent painful bumps and accidental trips.
 Remember, a fall can destroy your artificial joint, so it’s best to be extra careful.
 As time goes by and your joint strengthens, you’ll probably find that you can reduce the use of your cane or walker.

 Often, patients try and cope with the post-operative pain and swelling by simply gritting their teeth and pushing through.
-But there are reasons why doctors prescribe pain medications and other tools like CPM or Cryotherapy.
+But there are reasons why doctors prescribe pain medications.
 If your pain and swelling are severe, they can negatively impact the progress of your physical therapy.
 That means a longer recovery time.
 Additionally, when the pain is bad, it can result in you limping or walking with an unnatural gate.
 This can result in damage to other joints in your body, leading to other chronic pain.